Sugar-Free Jell-O Nutrition Facts, Ingredients, Calories, Health Benefits.

 Q: Is Jell-O vegitarian?

-Ans: Jell-O is not vegetarian, but there are vegetarian versions available on the market.
+Ans: Jell-O is not vegetarian, but vegetarian versions are available on the market.

 Q: Is sugar-free jello bad for you?

 Ans: Jello (enriched with sugar) is high in sugar and low in fiber and protein.
 These options make it an unhealthy food choice.
-So, it had better avoid Jell-O for those who are on diet.
+So, it is better to avoid Jell-O for those on a diet.
 But sugar-free Jell-O is safe for our bodies.
+Experts can provide you with an answer: Is Sugar-Free Jello Good for You?

 Q: Why do hospitals serve Jello?